-Why do Global Server Load Balancers suck?
+Why does Global Server Load Balancing (GSLB) suck?

 GSLB Published on 3 mins Last updated

-But every time we look at how it would work, we keep coming back to the fact that it doesn't work at all (or at least not as the customer would expect).
+It's 2011, and here at Loadbalancer.org we've toyed with the idea of selling a Global Server Load Balancer.
+After all, it wouldn't take long to hack a decent PowerDNS interface onto one of our appliances.
+But every time we look at how it might work, we keep coming back to the fact that it doesn't always work as the customer would expect.

 What do most customers want when they talk about GSLB?

-Sounds simple enough doesn't it?
+Sounds simple enough, doesn't it?

 Have you already got the following?